-Frequently referred to as the silent disease, Chlamydia can easily sneak into the human body and spread without any detection because of the fact that it can carry out all those trouble without displaying whatever warning signals.
-Which is why, over one half of the sexes who are afflicted with the bacteria continue to be clueless, undiagnosed, and untreated.
+Frequently referred to as the silent disease, Chlamydia can easily sneak into the human body and spread without any detection because of the fact that it can carry out all those troubles without displaying whatever warning signals.
+Which is why, over one-half of the sexes who are afflicted with the bacteria continue to be clueless, undiagnosed, and untreated.
 They only are aware that they have Chlamydia when the disease progresses to more serious complications.

 On the other hand, it takes between one and three weeks upon getting the infection before the initial symptoms appear in men.
 A strange discharge that appears to be cloudy and milky white may be found on a patient’s penis tip.
 He can experience a little pain during urination.
 He could also have pain sensations in his testicles.